 As stated earlier, our $N{0x} - W_x$ relations are derived from the output of experiment CtrlDM.
-After 5 hours of forecast at 0300 UTC, the squall line system is mature and well developed (not shown).
-Between 0300 and 0400 UTC, the zeroth and third moments of rain, snow, graupel and hail are output every 10 minutes.
-Power-law relations between intercept parameter and hydrometeor content, $N{0x} = c_1 W_x^{c_2}$ , are derived from these output using a least square fitting between the logarithm of $N{0x}$ and $W_x$ following W14.
-Figure 3 shows the scatterplots of $N{0x}$ versus $W_x$ and the fitted relations between them; the slope of the dashed lines defines the exponent of the power-law relation for each species.
-The coefficients of determination ( $R^2$ ) for rain, snow, graupel and hail are 0.11, 0.07, 0.44 and 0.11 respectively.
-For rain, Fig. 3a suggests that the new relation is fitting data points spanning both convective and stratiform rain; convective rain is characterized by small $N{0r}$ and large $W_r$ while stratiform rain has larger $N{0r}$ and smaller $W_r$ .
-While there are still quite a lot of scatter around the fitted relations, the diagnostic relations represent improvements over the fixed intercept parameters in this squall line case.
-The rainwater content and number concentration in a vertical slice across the forecast squall line at 0200 UTC of CtrlDM (Fig. 4a) is shown in Fig. 4b.
-It can be noted that in the leading convective region (near 250 km in the horizontal axis), the water content is high (>1 g m-3) but the number concentration is relatively low, indicating the presence of large rain drops.
-Behind the convection region at 3-4 km height level is a region of moderate rain water content (less than 1 g m-3) but the highest values of number concentration, corresponding to the stratiform precipitation region.
-The fitted line also indicates that there is a strong dependence of the intercept parameter on water content, and there is a three-order-of-magnitude change in the value of $N{0r}$ based on the fitting.
-Apparently, fixed $N{0r}$ is not very appropriate.
+After 7 h of forecast at 0300 UTC, the squall-line system is mature and well developed (not shown).
+Between 0300 and 0400 UTC, the zeroth and third moments of rain, snow, graupel, and hail are output every 10 min.
+Power-law relations between intercept parameter and hydrometeor content, $N{0x} = c_1 W_x^{c_2}$, are derived from these output using a least squares fitting between the logarithm of N{0x} and W_x following W14.
+Figure 3 shows the scatterplots of N{0x} versus W_x and the fitted relations between them; the slope of the dashed lines defines the exponent of the power-law relation for each species.
+The coefficients of determination (R^2) for rain, snow, graupel, and hail are 0.11, 0.07, 0.44, and 0.11, respectively.
+For rain, Fig. 3a suggests that the new relation is fitting data points spanning both convective and stratiform rain; convective rain is characterized by small N{0r} and large W_r while stratiform rain has larger N{0r} and smaller W_r .
+While there are still quite a lot of scatter around the fitted relations, the diagnostic relations represent improvements over the fixed intercept parameters in this squall-line case.
+The rainwater content and number concentration in a vertical slice across the forecast squall line at 0200 UTC of CtrlDM (Fig. 4a) are shown in Fig. 4b.
+It can be noted that in the leading convective region (near 250 km in the horizontal axis), the water content is high $(>1 \,\mathrm{g\,m^{-3}})$ but the number concentration is relatively low, indicating the presence of large raindrops.
+Behind the convection region at a 3-4-km height level is a region of moderate rainwater content (less than 1 g m-3), but with the highest values of number concentration, corresponding to the stratiform precipitation region.
+The fitted line also indicates that there is a strong dependence of the intercept parameter on water content, and there is a three-order-of-magnitude change in the value of N{0r} based on the fitting.
+Apparently, fixed N{0r} is not very appropriate.
 For squall lines that contain both extensive convective and stratiform precipitation regions, this seems especially important, and perhaps more so than supercell storms that tend to be dominated by convective precipitation.
 Significant slopes are also found for graupel, hail, and somewhat less for snow according to Fig. 3.
-The fitted power-law relations are listed in Table 4, and these relations are applied to Eqs.
-(12) and (13) within our cloud analysis system to obtain the analyses of mixing ratios and total number concentrations from the reflectivity component attributed to the respective species.
+The fitted power-law relations are listed in Table 4, and these relations are applied to (12) and (13) within our cloud analysis system to obtain the analyses of mixing ratios and total number concentrations from the reflectivity component attributed to the respective species.